abigaile-d/image-classification-cnn-demo/README.md

 # Image Classification using LeNet, VGGNet and ResNet on Fashion MNIST, CIFAR-10 and EuroSAT datasets

-This project aims to show how to train LeNet, VGGNet and ResNet Convolutional Network models to classify images from Fashion MNIST, CIFAR-10 and EuroSAT datasets from scratch using PyTorch.
-Each model were trained on each dataset so there are 9 models in total.
+This project aims to show how to create and train LeNet, VGGNet and ResNet Convolutional Network models for image classification from scratch using PyTorch.
+It shows the results of training on Fashion MNIST, CIFAR-10 and EuroSAT datasets.
+Each model was trained on each dataset so there are 9 models in total.
 No pre-trained models were used.

 ## Description